apache/camel-website/content/blog/2021/06/Camel311-Whatsnew/index.md

 For readers that are upgrading from the last 3.7 LTS release then we have added a summary section that highlights all the important new features and changes (3.7 to 3.11).

-At first what did we do since thg 3.10 release.
+At first what did we do since the 3.10 release.

 ## So what's in this release since 3.10